CS257-S25/team-project-f/Proposal.md

 **Acceptance Criteria:**

-* User can select one or more genres (e.g., Animation).
+* User can enter a gengre.
 * User can enter a minimum release year.
+* Genre matching is case-insensitive.
+* System correctly returns titles under the specified gengre.
+* System correctly returns titles released after the specified year.
+* System returns an empty dictionary if the genre does not exist.
+* System returns an empty dictionary if the year exceeds the data range.
+* System returns an empty dictionary if no titles match both filters.
-* System filters and displays all titles matching both criteria.
+* System correctly returns titles matching both the genre and year filter.
-* Each title includes the platform(s), description, and duration, ect.
-* No matching results triggers a “No titles found” message.